DataDog/integrations-core/docs/dev/marketplace_offering.md

 ## Explore learning resources

-Once you've joined the Technology Partners track and requested a sandbox account, you can start learning about developing Datadog integrations and additional offerings by:
+Once you've joined the Technology Partners track and requested a sandbox account, you can start learning about developing offerings by:

 * Completing the on-demand [**Introduction to Datadog Integrations**][8] course on the [Datadog Learning Center][9].
-* Joining the Marketplace Engineering Office Hours through the public [Datadog Slack channel][10].
-* Reading the documentation about [Datadog Apps][5] if you want to build a custom widget that integrates external data and actions with Datadog dashboards.
 * Reading the documentation about setting up an [OAuth 2.0 client][11] for Agent-based or API-based integrations and Datadog Apps.

-## List an offering on Marketplace

-All Technology Partners can list a free integration on the **Integrations** page or a commercial offering on the **Marketplace** page.
-Additional offerings on Datadog Marketplace may include:

-Integrations
-: Marketplace integrations that submit or pull third-party data through the [Datadog Agent][15] or an [API][16].
-These integrations contain out-of-the-box metrics, events, or service checks.

-Software licenses
-: SaaS licenses enable you to deliver and license software solutions to customers through the Datadog Marketplace.

-UI extensions or applications
-: An application (such as a [Datadog App][5]) with a [tile-only listing][17] on the Datadog Marketplace.

-Professional services
-: [Professional services][18] enable you to offer your team's services for implementation, support, or management for a set period of time.

 ### Request access to Marketplace

 To request access to the private Marketplace repository, email <a href="mailto:marketplace@datadoghq.com">marketplace@datadoghq.com</a>.
-A Marketplace offering requires files and information such as pricing plans.
 Once you have been granted access, you can review an [example pull request][12] in the Marketplace repository with annotations and best practices.

+## Getting Started
 To get started with creating an offering, see [Create a Tile][13].

 ## Further Reading